wikimedia/wikimedia-discovery-relevanceForge/other_tools/analysis_analysis/README.md

     Three big categories (which overlap) are *unchanged* (token in, token out: *dog* stays *dog*), *lc_unchanged* (only difference is case, so *DOGGO* becomes *doggo*), and *number* (strings of digits—not including commas or periods—tend to remain unchanged).
+* **Empty Token Inputs:** This section includes a frequency-sorted list of pre-analysis tokens that generate empty (zero-length) post-analysis tokens.
+An example might be a lone combining character or variation selector that then gets normalized to nothing.
+If there are no empty input tokens, this section is omitted.
 * **Collisions and Splits:** The original purpose of the distant progenitor of `compare_counts.pl` was to look for new collisions, that is, words that are grouped together that weren't before.
 For example, if we enable ASCII-folding, we would expect *resumé* and